CivicActions/ssp-toolkit/docs/ssp.md

 ### SI-7 (5): Automated Response To Integrity Violations

-> The information system automatically [Selection (one or more): shuts the information system down; restarts the information system; implements [Assignment: organization-defined security safeguards]] when integrity violations are discovered.

 ##### CivicActions

 The system maintains an audit log of all operations including integrity violations.
 When an integrity violation occurs, CivicActions Operations will be alerted via email with escalations to text and phone as needed.

 ### SI-7 (7): Integration Of Detection And Response

-> The organization incorporates the detection of unauthorized [Assignment: organization-defined security-relevant changes to the information system] into the organizational incident response capability.

 ##### AWS